mdelsole/brain-nexus/brain-architecture/overview/index.markdown

 Neuroscientists have taken a liking to these wrinkles, and name regions based off of them.
 The crests are referred to as *gyri* (plural for *gyrus*), and the grooves are called *sulci*.
 Regions are named based on which gyrus or sulci they are located on, such as the *precentral gyrus*.

 The lobes themselves have specialized functions too.
 The *frontal* lobe handles short-term memory, planning future actions, and controlling movement.
 The *parietal* lobe is involved in your mental representation of your body and its place in the world around you.
-The temporal lobe is concerned with memory, learning, ane emotion, containing both the hippocampus and the amygdala.
-The occipital lobe is in charge of vision, the most pronounced sense humans have.
+The *temporal* lobe is concerned with memory, learning, ane emotion, containing both the hippocampus and the amygdala.
+The *occipital* lobe is in charge of vision, the most pronounced sense humans have.

 The cerebral cortex is also divided into two hemispheres.
 Oddly, each hemisphere is concerned with the sensory/motor information of the *opposite* side of the body; since most people are right-handed, they are left-brain dominant.

 Additionally, although they are similar in appearance, the hemispheres are not completely equivelant in function.
+There's a popular pseudo-science about whether you're a "left-brain" or a "right-brain", but it has little evidence.
+Yes, the right brain often processes emotional aspects and the left brain often processes logical aspects, but there's hardly any evidence to say people specialize in one side over the other.

+Despite the fact neuroscientists have been able to provide a plethora of evidence for specific brain regions being responsible for certain cognitive abilities, the idea has never been able to convince many when it comes to emotions.

+Many flat-out believe that emotions are governed on a different plane of existence and can't be explained be science (especially that super powerful one called *love*).
+Even of those who concede emotions are produced by our brain, many believe they are an expression of whole-brain activity.
+The evidence, however, is on the contrary.
+They might not be mapped as precisely as our sensory or motor systems, but distinct emotions *can* be elicited by stimulating specific parts of the brain.

+# The Interaction of Cognitive Abilities

-Before moving on, it's important to note that hardly any function in the brain is entirely localized to one specific place.
+It's important to note that hardly any function in the brain is entirely localized to one specific place.
 Most areas have a specialization, but the real power of the brain lies in the communcation between different areas.
 As a result, many functions arise from the *interaction* and *integration* of signals from multiple areas.

 # The Neocortex

 The neocortex is where the real magic of human intelligence happens.
-Many professors and books try to divide the neocortex (sometimes shortened to just **cortex**) into different regions.
-They'll tell you it has the "occiptal lobe", the "temporal lobe", and so on.
-Unfortunately, such distinctions aren't very accurate.
-Many functions (if not all) reach across many different areas.
-Trying to isolate them by saying things like "decision-making happens in the orbito-frontal cortex" is misleading, and often just plain wrong.

-However, that's not to say that specific regions don't contribute to specific functions.
-In fact, quite the contrary.
-The first evidence we had of such phenomenon comes from **aphasia**, a language disorder that results in specific parts of language abilities being disabled due to damage to specific brain regions (usually due to stroke or surgery).
-But to say that these abilities are *solely* the product of a specifc brain region is not a useful simplification.

 In this guide, instead of breaking things into sections of the brain and what mental functions they contribute to, we'll break things into mental functions and what sections of the brain they involve.